Pegasus Airlines jet evacuated at Düsseldorf airport | DW | 15.02.2020

 Read more: Turkey: Scores injured after plane skids off runway, splits into three

 The fire reportedly extinguished itself before fire crews reached the plane.
-There was no immediate cause given for what casued the wheel to catch fire
+There was no immediate cause given for what caused the wheel to catch fire

 The incident is the second involving Turkey-based Pegasus Airlines this month.